jbush001/NyuziProcessor/tests/README.md

     printf("s1a 0x%08x\n", s1.a); // CHECK: s1a 0x12345678

-If you'd like to add additional debugging output to a test, check the global DEBUG flag, which will be set to true if the user adds --debug to the command line.
+If you'd like to add additional output to a test to debug failures or the test configuration, check the  test_harness.DEBUG flag, which will be set to true if the user adds --debug to the command line.

 # Test Approach